NU-CEM/CompPhys/_posts/2021-08-02-Introduction.md

 Computational physics encompasses a wide number of areas including materials modelling, particle physics simulations, protein structure prediction and plasma modelling.
 In fact, it is possible to find a computational branch for every major field in physics.

-The focus of this course is to equip with you with the transferable skills needed for success in a range of computational disciplines.
+The focus of this course is to equip with you with the transferable skills needed for success in a range of computational disciplines, with examples tailored towards the physics domain.

+This course is split into three sections - *Getting started*, *Getting results* and *Getting it out there*.
 The software packages we will introduce in the first part of the course, *Getting started*, are applicable to all areas of research and industry - from game design to architecture.
-In the middle section of the course, *Getting results*, we will apply these tools to model the differential equations that are so central to both classical and quantum physics.
-In the final section of the course, *Getting it out there*, we will use modern software engineering techniques to document, test and share our code.
+In the middle section of the course, which is called *Getting results*, we will apply these tools to model the differential equations that are so central to both classical and quantum physics.
+In the final section of the course, called *Getting it out there*, we will use modern software engineering techniques to document, test and share our code.

-This course is split into three sections - *Getting started*, *Getting results* and *Getting it out there*.

- - **Getting started**
-     - Python part one
-     - Python part two
-     - Data analysis
-     - Plotting
- - **Getting results**
-     - Modelling with partial differential equations
-     - Modelling with ordinary differential equations
- - **Getting it out there**
-     - Python scripts and the Unix terminal
-     - Testing and documentation
-     - Version control and Github
-     - Open science and build-your-own website

 {% include alert.html text="An eye for detail is important.
 If you include an extra full-stop, or forget a space, then your code may not run.
 Don't let these Error messages worry you - they won't break the computer! - but do double check the steps you have taken and the code you have written for typos or 'silly' mistakes." %}